Lagos state ambulance service: a performance evaluation

 Open access – Yes

-Speciality – Emergency surgery, Trauma and orthopaedic surgery
+Speciality – Emergency surgery, Trauma surgery

 World region Western Africa